I was playing Fifa 18 with the boys when Sylvia stormed into my house. Shaken by the abrupt barging in, we all turned to her in shock.

 “Yes, how much do I owe you?”
 I was standing in front of her and gesticulating calmly with my fingers, “I would write you a cheque right now, so you would stop reminding me about how much you helped me.”

 I breezed past her to my chest of drawers, pulled one drawer open, snatched my checkbook, and picked a pen before marching back to stand in front of her.
 “How much?”
-I had my pen to the cheque, ready to write, “Two million?
+I had my pen to the cheque-book, ready to write, “Two million?
 2.5?
 How much is it?.”

 “That’s not the point I.K…” Her voice went pacific.